I am SO EXCITED to share the first two chapters from MOTION with all of you!

 So, not surprised.

 It had been the same way with Dr. Steward.
-The woman was a friend of a friend, an adjunct professor at a college in the North East.
-They hadn’t even interviewed her in person before sending me to Cambridge to live with her full time at fourteen.
+The woman was a friend of a friend, an adjunct professor at a college in the Northeast.
+They hadn’t even interviewed her in person before sending me to the Northeast to live with her full time as a teenager.
 She’d been . . . fine.
 Strict and considerably more interested in the money she was banking than in me as a person, but fine.

 “What?”
 Gabby poked me lightly, presumably to get my attention.
 “Leo wouldn’t recommend someone to watch the house who isn’t trustworthy, would he?
-Plus, like I said, I think they’re like, best boy friends, or they seemed to be when I met him.
-Plus, like I said, Abram was super uptight.”
+Plus, like I said, they’re best friends.
+Plus, like I said, Abram is super uptight.”

 “And uptight is trustworthy?”